euannerocha/euannerocha/README.md

  ![Anne's GitHub stats](https://github-readme-stats.vercel.app/api?username=euannerocha&show_icons=true&theme=transparent)

-- 🔭 I'm currently a programming student and systems developer.
+- 🔭 I'm currently a programming student and systems developer, i work with TS and React.
 - 👩‍💻 I'm studying React and Typescript at the moment!
 - 💬 Ask me about anything.
 If I don't know, I'll be happy to learn along with you
 - ⚡ Fun fact: I do love fries with ice cream!
 It's yummi!